 Amberley Castle, West Sussex

-Nestled in the picturesque countryside, this castle-turned-hotel has a charm that’s subtle yet unmistakable, and its ghostly tales are just as intriguing.
-Amberley Castle isn’t about the flashy, in-your-face kind of hauntings.
+Nestled in the picturesque countryside, this castle-turned-hotel has a charm that’s subtle yet unmistakable, and ghostly tales just as intriguing as some of the other castles on this list.
 It’s more the type of place where the supernatural is refined, understated – you know, very British.
-The most famous ghostly resident is a former bishop.
-Now, this isn’t your typical spooky specter; he’s more of a dignified wanderer, seen strolling the castle grounds and halls, presumably pondering theological matters or maybe just reminiscing about the good old days.
+The most famous ghostly resident is a former bishop and the Lady in Grey, often spotted in the gardens and the older parts of the castle.

 Pengersick Castle, Cornwall

-Pengersick Castle in Cornwall, with its unique blend of history and hauntings, certainly knows how to hold its own in the competitive world of haunted castles in England.
+Pengersick Castle in Cornwall certainly knows how to hold its own in the competitive world of haunted castles in England.
 Let’s talk about the resident specters.
 There’s the obligatory Lady in White, because no self-respecting haunted castle would be complete without one.
-She’s said to roam the gardens, perhaps lost in thought or maybe just looking for her lost keys (because, let’s face it, we’ve all been there).
+The castle also boasts a phantom monk supposedly seen in the tower.

 Conisbrough Castle, South Yorkshire

 This castle, with its imposing keep and crumbling walls, has the kind of understated spookiness that creeps up on you, rather than jumping out screaming.
 The castle has a supposed resident specter known as the White Lady.
 She’s the classic ghostly figure who seems to have a penchant for dramatic appearances, usually around the castle keep.
-Legend has it she’s the spirit of a woman who met a tragic end (because what self-respecting ghost story doesn’t involve a bit of tragedy?).
-She’s often spotted, ethereal and wispy, adding a touch of spectral elegance to the ancient stonework.

 Dudley Castle, West Midlands

 Dudley Castle in the West Midlands, while not as headline-grabbing as some other haunted castles in England, carries its own unique blend of history and hauntings with a certain dignified spookiness.
-The star of Dudley’s spectral lineup is the Grey Lady, because apparently, every castle needs a color-themed ghost.
-She’s said to be the spirit of Dorothy Beaumont, who sadly passed away along with her baby.
-Dorothy’s ghost is not your run-of-the-mill chain-rattler; she’s more of a wandering soul, reportedly seen in the castle’s chapel and gardens, perhaps in search of her lost child or a final farewell from her husband.
+The star of Dudley’s spectral lineup is the Grey Lady, who is said to be the spirit of Dorothy Beaumont, who sadly passed away along with her baby.
+There’s also been talk of a drummer boy, who, true to his title, is heard rather than seen.

 Lancaster Castle, Lancashire